Ethics code: IR.IUMS.REC.1400.082

 Results: Wilcoxon signed-rank tests revealed statistically significant improvements (p = 0.005) in trained tasks, as rated by both parents (regarding performance and satisfaction with performance using the COPM) and therapists (using the PQRS).
 However, no significant improvement was observed in untrained tasks (p = 0.596 and p = 0.22 for parent ratings of performance and satisfaction on the COPM, respectively; p = 0.49 for therapist ratings on the PQRS).
 These findings were consistent across both COPM and PQRS assessments.
 Additionally, scores from the BOT-2 demonstrated significant improvements post-intervention compared to pre-intervention assessments (p = 0.005, p < 0.01).

 Discussion: The results of this preliminary pilot study suggest that the CO-OP intervention can improve performance on trained tasks, but no improvement was observed in untrained tasks.
-Further research with larger sample sizes is needed to confirm these findings and explore factors influencing skill transfer.
+To evaluate these results and identify the variables that may affects skill transfer, futures studies with larger sample sizes are required.

 Type of Study: